karantumy/KaraTest/README.md

 KaraTest
 ========

-This is a test repository
+This is both a test repository, and my first repository.